meneguzzi/meneguzzi-final-projects/TC-checklist.md

 The text you deliver at the end of the final project II must show that you are able to apply what you learned throughout your undergrad course to solve a concrete problem.
 You must convince the reader that you are capable of digging deeper into a CS subject and then use this to solve a problem.
 The resulting text must contain:

 - [ ] Abstract: the abstract must answer the following questions
-	- [ ] What is the problem your project aims to address?
+	- [ ] What is the problem your contribution addresses?
 	- [ ] Why is this problem interesting?
 	- [ ] How do you aim to solve the problem?
 	- [ ] What follows from your solution?